ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node-Python.rst

   sudo apt install ros-{DISTRO}-rosbag2

 This tutorial discusses using ROS 2 bags, including from the terminal.
-You should have already completed the :ref:`basic ROS 2 bag tutorial <ROS2Bag>`.
+You should have already completed the :doc:`basic ROS 2 bag tutorial <./Recording-And-Playing-Back-Data>`.

 Tasks
 -----